developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### ClearApplicationCacheOnLaunch

 **Applies only to Android devices running KitKat and higher**.
-Erases the HTML5 Application Cache app on launching the app. **Note: Unrelated to the web cache feature**.
+Erases the HTML5 application cache when the app is launched. **Note: Unrelated to the web cache feature**.
 Disabled by default.

 **Possible Values**: